oar-team/colmet/README.md

 Example : --enable-perfhw --perfhw-list instructions cpu_cycles cache_misses

 A file named perfhw_mapping.[timestamp].csv is created in the working directory.
-It established the correspondence between counter1, counter2, etc from hdf5 files and the actual name of the metric.
+It establishes the correspondence between counter1, counter2, etc from hdf5 files and the actual name of the metric.

 Available metrics (refers to perf_event_open for signification) :